MicrosoftDocs/sdk-api/sdk-api-src/content/libloaderapi/nf-libloaderapi-disablethreadlibrarycalls.md

 ### -param hLibModule [in]

 A handle to the DLL module for which the DLL_THREAD_ATTACH and DLL_THREAD_DETACH notifications are to be disabled.
-The
-<a href="/windows/desktop/api/libloaderapi/nf-libloaderapi-loadlibrarya">LoadLibrary</a>, <a href="/windows/desktop/api/libloaderapi/nf-libloaderapi-loadlibraryexa">LoadLibraryEx</a>,  or
-<a href="/windows/desktop/api/libloaderapi/nf-libloaderapi-getmodulehandlea">GetModuleHandle</a> function returns this handle.
-Note that you cannot call <b>GetModuleHandle</b> with NULL because this returns the base address of the executable image, not the DLL image.
+The [LoadLibrary](nf-libloaderapi-loadlibrarya.md), [LoadLibraryEx](nf-libloaderapi-loadlibraryexa.md), or [GetModuleHandle](nf-libloaderapi-getmodulehandlea.md) function returns this handle.
+Note that you cannot call **GetModuleHandle** with `NULL` because this returns the base address of the executable image, not the DLL image.

 ## -returns

 If the function succeeds, the return value is nonzero.

 If the function fails, the return value is zero.
-The
-<b>DisableThreadLibraryCalls</b> function fails if the DLL specified by <i>hModule</i> has active static thread local storage, or if <i>hModule</i> is an invalid module handle.
-To get extended error information, call
+The **DisableThreadLibraryCalls** function fails if the DLL specified by *hModule* has active static thread local storage, or if *hModule* is an invalid module handle.
+To get extended error information, call [GetLastError](../errhandlingapi/nf-errhandlingapi-getlasterror.md).
-<a href="/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a>.

 ## -remarks

-The
-<b>DisableThreadLibraryCalls</b> function lets a DLL disable the DLL_THREAD_ATTACH and DLL_THREAD_DETACH notification calls.
+The **DisableThreadLibraryCalls** function lets a DLL disable the DLL_THREAD_ATTACH and DLL_THREAD_DETACH notification calls.
 This can be a useful optimization for multithreaded applications that have many DLLs, frequently create and delete threads, and whose DLLs do not need these thread-level notifications of attachment/detachment.
 A remote procedure call (RPC) server application is an example of such an application.
 In these sorts of applications, DLL initialization routines often remain in memory to service DLL_THREAD_ATTACH and DLL_THREAD_DETACH notifications.
 By disabling the notifications, the DLL initialization code is not paged in because a thread is created or deleted, thus reducing the size of the application's working code set.
-To implement the optimization, modify a DLL's DLL_PROCESS_ATTACH code to call
+To implement the optimization, modify a DLL's DLL_PROCESS_ATTACH code to call **DisableThreadLibraryCalls**.
-<b>DisableThreadLibraryCalls</b>.

 Do not call this function from a DLL that is linked to the static C run-time library (CRT).
 The static CRT requires DLL_THREAD_ATTACH and DLL_THREAD_DETATCH notifications to function properly.